scalacenter/tooling-working-groups/meetings/2018-01-17/minutes.md

 JetBrains are very interested in LSP and BSP, though they're not sure whether they can use it in IntelliJ, which currently relies on their own implementation.
-He noted that Bloop may be particularly useful for IntelliJ, though is uncertain about whether it could easily replace IntelliJ's own typechecker.
+He noted that Bloop may be particularly useful for IntelliJ, though is uncertain about whether it could easily become a replacement for IntelliJ's own typechecker, or to remove their existing integration with Zinc.

+Jorge added following the meeting, that he is working with Justin Kieser from JetBrains on implementing BSP suport in IntelliJ.

-### ScalaIDE/Eclipse - Iulian Dragos, Triplequotes
+### ScalaIDE/Eclipse - Iulian Dragos, Triplequote

 Iulian has been working on the LSP implementation for VSCode, based on Ensime.
-The implementation delegates the protocol as an in-process Ensime instance, circumventing the socket protocol.
+The implementation delegates the protocol to an in-process Ensime instance, circumventing the socket protocol.

 This approach avoided many of the problems Iulian faced working on the ScalaIDE